 Class Lab Credit

 CJC 231 Constitutional Law 3 0 3

 Prerequisites:

+Corequisites: ENG 090, RED 090 or DRE 098

 The course covers the impact of the Constitution of the United States and its amendments on the criminal justice system.
 Topics include the structure of the Constitution and its amendments, court decisions pertinent to contemporary criminal justice issues, and other related topics.
 Upon completion, students should be able to identify/discuss the basic structure of the United States Constitution and the rights/procedures as interpreted by the courts.